gatsbyjs/gatsby/docs/docs/reference/cloud/monorepos.md

 ## Introduction

-Gatsby Cloud has support for monorepos projects, but since there is a plethora of dependency management tools out there some issues can occure.
+Gatsby Cloud has support for projects organized as [monorepos](https://monorepo.tools/), but since there are different competing tools to build a monorepo it's important to know what Gatsby Cloud supports today.

-This document will walk you through the tools that are supported and how to troubleshoot some edge cases
+This document will explain which tools are supported and how you can troubleshoot issues.

-## Monorepo Support
+## Supported tools

-The following tables shows the level of support for each tool
+The following table shows the level of support for each tool.

 **Legend**